The Demon Draft is Done

 Now that ‘The Sleeper Has Awakened’ to coin Frank Herbert, she won’t shut up!

 The end result being, I’ve questioned, scrutinised, doubted, agonised over every word, sentence, paragraph, scene and chapter of this book.
 Whenever I found myself stuck, I’d sit for days, sometimes weeks at a time, beating my head against the keyboard determined to fix whatever my gut was telling me wasn’t working.
 Or, let myself get drawn down a research rabbit hole instead of simply moving onto to a different POV chapter.
-I stupidly believed if I didn’t write chronologically the chapters wouldn’t tie together cohesively.
-But at this stage of drafting, it really doesn’t matter what order you write in.
+I stupidly believed that if I didn’t write chronologically the chapters wouldn’t tie together cohesively.
+But at this stage of drafting, it really doesn’t matter a hoot in what order you write.
 Lesson learned and understood for the next book.

 Sometimes I could push through the mental fog, but more often than not I had to force myself to go and do something mindless until the path became clear and I could find my flow again.
 Sadly, compared to writing the draft for book two, these blissful moments have been few and far between.

 While the process has definitely been painfully slow, I have found that by giving both my story and skill level the necessary time to grow, the trilogy has matured from a weak, tasteless blend into a pretty decent 10-year-old Malt.
 Of course, there’s always room for improvement, which is why I won’t be uncorking the first bottle until the second half of next year.